4ninetifi/495/index.md

-# Welcome to the Mind of Faisal Shah-e-Jahan
+# Welcome to the Domain

 This isn’t a polished brand.
 It isn’t a corporate playground.